chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 between an intermediate operation and the start of the pipeline.

-- `Sink<E>`: An enhanced `Consumer`. it represents the intermediate and terminal nodes through which the data flow inside the stream, it offers flow control methods such as `accept(int, long, double, Object)`, `begin(int)` and `end()`.
+- `Sink<E>`: An enhanced `Consumer`. it represents the intermediate and terminal nodes through which the data flows inside the stream, it offers flow control methods such as `accept(int, long, double, Object)`, `begin(int)` and `end()`.

 Intermediate operations inside a stream can be split into 2 categories: